belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Analysis: what do we measure?
 -----------------------------

 The Belle II detectors can provide three kind of information: momentum, energy and PID probability.
 Of course not all of them are available for every particle, infact in most cases only two of them are, and however only for a very limited number of particles.

 Charged particles are seen in the detector if they live long enough to cross its active colume, for example the SVD layers, and leave a ionization signal in it.

 However, tracking only emasures the 3-momentum of these particles.
-In order to get form this the 4-momentum one has to either assign a mass hypothesis, which is done using the information form the particle identification systems.
+In order to get form this the 4-momentum one has to either assign a mass hypothesis, which is done using the information from the particle identification systems.

 Neutral particles such photons, neutrons or KL do not leave any ionization in the tracking system, and can only  be detected when they interact with the dense material of the ECL or the KLM.
-In these cases we will have a measurement of their enery and, from the analysis of the shape of the energy deposition, an intecation about their nature.
+In these cases we will have a measurement of their enery and, from the analysis of the shape of the energy deposition, an indication about their nature.

 All the other particles that are either short lived and decay nearby the interaction point (such as the J/psi), or are long-lived but neautra and decay inside the active volumen of the detector (such the Ks or Lambda), have to be reconstructed combingin the 4-momenta of their decay products, or of the decay prducts at the end of their decay chain.
 We define as final state particles all the particles that are directly reconstructed from the signal they leave in the detector.
 The particles obtained combining other particles are usually referred as combined particles.

 Analysis: the skimming